Improved FM services through hyperautomation

 Hyperautomation is a term that’s becoming more and more ubiquitous, so much so that analyst giant Gartner recently named it one of its top strategic technology trends for 2021.
 But what exactly does the term mean?

 The first thing you should know about hyperautomation is that it isn’t a single technology, but an ecosystem of technologies.
 Put simply, it’s about increasing the automation of business processes, including financial processes, marketing processes, and operational workflows.

 With a goal of aiding business decision making, hyperautomation supports business activities by introducing and automating multiple technologies, tools, and/or platforms.
-Some of the most popular include artificial intelligence (AI), machine learning, robotic process automation (RPA), natural language processing (NLP), low code application development, the Internet of Things (IoT), process mining, and platform solutions such as Planon Universe for Service Providers.
+Some of the most popular include artificial intelligence (AI), machine learning, robotic process automation (RPA), natural language processing (NLP), low code application development, the Internet of Things (IoT), process mining, and platform solutions such as Planon Facility Services Business Solution.